Ellisforde, Washington

-Ellisford (or Ellisforde) is an unincorporated small rural village in Okanogan County, Washington.
-Ellisford is located along U.S. Route 97 to the east of the Okanogan River.
+Ellisforde, sometimes misspelled Ellisford, is an unincorporated small rural village in Okanogan County, Washington.
+Ellisforde is located along U.S. Route 97 to the east of the Okanogan River.
 There is an organic fertilizer plant at Ellisforde.
 The Lucky Knock Mine is located near the village.

 History

-The name Ellisford (or Ellisforde) originates from George H. Ellis and James E. Forde, pioneer merchants and ranchers.
+The name Ellisforde originates from George H. Ellis and James E. Forde, pioneer merchants and ranchers.